Vojtěch Jarník

 Jarník worked in number theory, mathematical analysis, and graph algorithms.
 He has been called "probably the first Czechoslovak mathematician whose scientific works received wide and lasting international response".
-As well as developing Jarník's algorithm, he found tight bounds on the number of lattice points on convex curves, studied the relationship between the Hausdorff dimension of sets of real numbers and how well they can be approximated by rational numbers, and investigated the properties of nowhere-differentiable functions.
+As well as developing Jarník's algorithm, he found tight bounds on the number of integer lattice points on convex curves, studied the relationship between the Hausdorff dimension of sets of real numbers and how well they can be approximated by rational numbers, and investigated the properties of nowhere-differentiable functions.

 Education and career

-Jarník was born December 22, 1897.
+Jarník was born on 22 December 1897.
 He was the son of Jan Urban Jarník, a professor of Romance language philology at Charles University, and his older brother, Hertvík Jarník, also became a professor of linguistics.
 Despite this background, Jarník learned no Latin at his gymnasium (the C.K. české vyšší reálné gymnasium, Ječná, Prague), so when he entered Charles University in 1915 he had to do so as an extraordinary student until he could pass a Latin examination three semesters later.

 He studied mathematics and physics at Charles University from 1915 to 1919, with Karel Petr as a mentor.
 After completing his studies, he became an assistant to Jan Vojtěch at the Brno University of Technology, where he also met Mathias Lerch.
 In 1921 he completed a doctoral degree (RNDr.) at Charles University with a dissertation on Bessel functions supervised by Petr, then returned to Charles University as Petr's assistant.